On convergence structures in graphs: Acknowledgments

 \section{Acknowledgments}

 The third named author thanks the support of Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), being sponsored through grant number 88887.136056/2025-00.
 We thank Guilherme Eduardo Pinto for the nice discussions and helpful suggestions.
+Finally, we thank the referee of an earlier submission for their valuable comments, which helped improve the exposition of this work.